 Students are expected to attend all scheduled classes and all clinical and field rotations.

-Internship in an approved hospital setting is a period of supervised experience rotating through the Emergency Department, Operating Room, Intensive Care Unit, Pediatrics, Geriatrics, Obstetrics, and Psychiatry.
+Internship in an approved hospital setting is a period of supervised experience rotating through various departments including but not limited to the Emergency Department, Operating Room, Intensive Care Units, Pediatrics, Obstetrics, and Psychiatry.
 During this supervised clinical experience, numerous skill competencies will be required.
-This clinical internship will take approximately 260 hours.
-The student will be responsible to a clinical preceptor designated by that hospital throughout the clinical internship.
+This clinical internship will take a minimum 284 hours.
+The student will be responsible to a clinical preceptor designated by that program throughout the clinical internship.

 Internship in the field is a period of supervised experience with an approved paramedic-level ambulance service.
-Students are assigned to field sites throughout Iowa or in their home states, if appropriate.
 During field internship, the student will follow instructions given to him/her by the field preceptor.
 During this supervised field experience, numerous skill competencies and ALS calls are required.
 The field internship will take 360-600 hours.